Updated: Aug 25

 Reunion of the father and son

-Where Zhen Xu was confined in the Chinese-owned development property, Block 5, 4th floor.
+Where Zhen Xu was confined inside a Chinese development property, Block 5, 4th floor.

 Interviewing the rescue subject

 Zhen Xu was confined and worked inside one of the real estate properties developed by Chinese investors.
-Reportedly, whole buildings are dedicated to doing online scams.
+According to Zhen Xu, whole buildings have been occupied by companies doing online scams.
 His particular company targeted Americans and Europeans, though with business doing poorly they are turning (back) to the Japanese market.
 Zhen Xu claims to be bad at scamming so he was assigned as an "assistant supervisor" to a team all composed of Indians and Bangladeshis.

 As an aside, Zhen Xu recounts that the company management makes fun of their South Asian employees for being "fucking stupid“ for paying to get to this "job".
 The indentured employees in this industry are usually tricked into coming by the company providing free travel and accommodation, but the South Asian employees actually paid local agents $6,000 to go to Cambodia for work.
 And even while there, those Indians in the company are "worthless" because they can't scam for their lives, and so they were only assigned to add people on social media all day and ask for their WhatsApp.
 The more experienced Chinese scammers then take over (fattening the customers, opening "accounts" and "closing").